Amazebot/bbot.chat/public/docs/hubot.md

 message.
 The message adapter parses those back into the messaging platform.

-In Hubot, envelopes were often plain objects, but bBot adds some helpers to set attributes and the `room` attribute of an envelope in bBot explicitly contains `name` or `id` attributes, so adapters can perform better as they don't need multiple lookups to determine which was given.
+In Hubot, envelopes were often plain objects, but bBot adds some helpers to set attributes.
+The `room` attribute of an envelope in bBot explicitly contains `name` or `id` attributes, so adapters can perform better as they don't need multiple lookups to determine which was given.

 ### Forming a Response